Guseyn/cutie-rest/README.md

   }

   body (request, response) {
-    // request also contains body(as buffer), use RequestBody object for that return new EndedResponse(
+    //  Use RequestBody object for fetching body from request return new EndedResponse(
       new WrittenResponse(
         new ResponseWithWrittenHead(